 Since the day is a day to honor the dead it wasn’t uncommon for people to dance and tell stories about the cycle of life.
 Perhaps the most popular of these stories was the story of Persephone and the underworld.

 The Story of Persephone

 Persephone was taken away to the underworld.
 While living in the underworld she ate from a special fruit, the pomegranate.
 This fruit typically appears in stores and markets right around Samhain.
 After eating of this fruit she came to an important realization.
 That death is gravely misunderstood by most people.
 Death isn’t about endings and darkness, but rather it’s about change and hope.

 The journey into winter is a reminder of the story of Persephone.
 It is a time when the days are growing shorter, darkness comes faster, and we tend to retreat inside.
 When we learn to embrace this, and indeed death, as a time of healing and as preparation for new beginnings we will have come to an understanding of one of the many mysteries of life.

 Heaven and the Shining Isle or Summerland

-For many pagans there is a place one goes upon their death.
-That place is called Summerland or the Shining Island.
+For many pagans, there is a place one goes upon their death.
+That place is called Summerland or Shining Island.
 It is of the same concept as the Christian Heaven.
-That is, it’s a place where the dead go to live after death.
+That is, it’s a place where the dead goes to live after death.
 It looks different to everyone, but most will see it as one of the most beautiful places they have ever been.

 Here is also where the wise god and goddess of pagan traditions live and play.
 It is a place that many pagans believe can be visited once a year, on the evening of Samhain.
 There are many ways to get there.
 Meditation, however, is the most common.
 Still, others leave an offering at the foot of their bed in hopes that they are taken there as they sleep.
-Most often, only the brave of heart are allowed upon its shores.
+Most often, only those with a brave heart is allowed upon its shores.